Skip to main content

 All Devices

 The device will be checked if it has or does not have an application.
 To see a device's currently reported installed application list go to Systems Manager > Devices and click on a single device to view the Apps section.
-If the device does not have an application installed from the security policy whitelist it will fail the security policy.
-If the device has an application installed that is on the blacklist it will fail the security policy.
+If the device does not have an application installed from the security policy allow list it will fail the security policy.
+If the device has an application installed that is on the block list it will fail the security policy.

 Screen Shot 2019-06-18 at 11.33.10 AM.png